pelithne/k8s/workshop.md

 docker tag azure-vote-front <Your ACR Name>.azurecr.io/<unique name>/azure-vote-front:v1
 ```

 To verify the tags are applied, run ```docker images``` again.
-An image is tagged with the ACR instance address and a version number.
+A new image will have appeared, that is tagged with the ACR instance address and a version number.

 ```
 azure-vote-front                                   latest                00c4df2b3d4b        11 minutes ago      192MB